eidietrich/Bzn-weather-viz/weather-viz-log.md

 Also want to add rainfall data by day (maybe compare to typical cumulative rainfall)

+## TODO

+- Use full 1895 dataset to calculate record/average min/max temperatures for particular days w/ python --> concat w/ relevant columns of complete data to produce final data table for import into D3 viz.
+- Continue developing D3 visualization
+- Figure out how to deal with precip values?

 ## Data needed

 For each day: